 Talbot Hospice is seeking a photographer to work with us to capture special moments with our patients and families through our We Honor Veterans Program.

 As part of its unique continuum of support services and pursuit of innovative programs, Talbot Hospice has created an Artist-in-Residence (AIR) Program.
-The Artist-in-Residence, during a year-long residency, will collaborate with patients and their loved ones in creative ways.
-Using various forms of art, families can work with the AIR to tell their stories, explore and express their feelings and sentiments and transform those emotions into art.
-The AIR will help facilitate ideas with the intention of creating a lasting legacy that captures the specialness of the individual through a favorite memory, for example.
+Using various forms of art, patients and families can explore and express their feelings and sentiments and transform those emotions into artwork.
+The AIR will help facilitate ideas with the intention of creating a lasting visual legacy that captures the specialness of the individual.

-For more information about the Artist-in-Residence Program at Talbot Hospice, contact Wendy VanNest at firstname.lastname@example.org or 410-822-6681.
+For more information about the Artist-in-Residence Program at Talbot Hospice, contact Vivian Dodge, Executive Director at 410-822-6681.